NREL/EnergyPlus/design/FY2019/Heat Emissions from Buildings to Ambient.md

 Q<sub>exh, zone, sensible</sub> = m<sub>exh</sub> * c * (T<sub>zone</sub> - T<sub>out</sub>) &nbsp;&nbsp; Eq.
 (5),

 where **c** is the specific heat of air, **T<sub>zone</sub>** and **T<sub>out</sub>** are the zone and outdoor air temperature.
 And the latent parts are determined by taking the difference between the total and the sensible rate.

-In EnergyPlus, for models without airflow network objects, when a _ZoneAirBalance:OutdoorAir_ object is assigned, the sensible and latent heat loss and gain due to OA air balance for each zone are reported and we will count these as part of the zone heat emission.
-When no _ZoneAirBalance:OutdoorAir_ object is assigned, we will count the reported sensible and latent heat loss and gain for both infiltration and ventilation at each zone for this part.
-For airflow network models, the infiltration and ventilation heat loss and gain are also reported for each zone.
+For each zone, we calculate its exfiltration rate by solving a mass flow balance on the zone including infiltration, ventilation, outdoor air mixing, zone-to-zone mixing, and all of the zone inlet, exhaust, and return nodes.

 This part of zone exhaust only includes the exhaust heat at the zone level (defined by _Fan:ZoneExhaust_ or _AirflowNetwork:MultiZone:Component:ZoneExhaustFan_).
+For each zone, we aggregated this part by searching its exhaust fans.
 The exhaust heat from Zone HVAC system nodes is included in the next item.
 Besides, other part of air exchange with outdoors at system node level, balanced along with AirLoopHVAC, is considered in the next item.

 **3. Heat emission from HVAC systems through relief air**